Matt-Wild/faithful/README.md

 # Changelog

+* v1.0.19 Item Randomizer
+  * Added option to randomize the stats of all items added by this mod (disabled by default).
 * v1.0.18 Config Passing
   * The host's config now gets passed to clients who use it while in the host's game.
 * v1.0.17 Readme Amendment